pramine/environment-operator/README.md

 `IMAGE` environment variable set (e.g. `IMAGE=bitesize-registry.default.svc.cluster.local:5000/core/environment-operator`).
 By default, image will be tagged with the HEAD commit tag.
 If you want to override it and release versioned image, set `IMAGE_TAG` environment variable.

+## Running Tests

+Unit tests are stored next to the source files.
+Unit tests for each package are executed via the hack/build/build.sh script above

 ## Deploying sample environment-operator